Two A4 modular symmetries for Tri-Maximal 2 mixing: Models with two modular A4 symmetries

 It is also possible to obtain the expected $m_{\beta\beta}$ for neutrinoless beta decay using the formula

-Doing a numerical computation, the allowed regions of $m_{\text{lightest}}$ vs $m_{\beta\beta}$ of FIG.\ref{fig:mee model1} (for NO, $m_{\text{lightest}} = m_1$ and for IO, $m_{\text{lightest}} = m_3$) were obtained, using again as constraints the data from \cite{Esteban:2020cvm}.
+where $m_2$ is given by Eq.(\ref{sum_rule_A4}).
+Doing a numerical computation, the allowed regions of $m_{\text{lightest}}$ vs $m_{\beta\beta}$ of FIG.\ref{fig:mee A4} (for NO, $m_{\text{lightest}} = m_1$ and for IO, $m_{\text{lightest}} = m_3$) were obtained, using again as constraints the data from \cite{Esteban:2020cvm}.
 In both figures it is also shown the current upper limit provided by KamLAND-Zen, $m_{\beta\beta} < 61-165$ meV \cite{KamLAND-Zen:2016pfg}.
 Results from PLANCK 2018 constrain the sum of neutrino masses, although different constrains can be obtained depending on the data considered (for more details, see \cite{Aghanim:2018eyx}).
 In the figures are plotted two shadowed regions, a very disfavoured region $\sum m_i > 0.60$ eV (considering the limit 95\%C.L.,Planck lensing$+$BAO$+\theta_{MC}$) and a disfavoured region $\sum m_i>$ 0.12 eV (considering the limit 95\%C.L.,Planck TT,TE,EE$+$lowE$+$lensing$+$BAO$+\theta_{MC}$).
 These constraints on $\sum m_i$ can be expressed as constraints on $m_{\text{lightest}}$ using the best fit value for the squared mass differences: $m_{\text{lightest}}>0.198$ eV and $m_{\text{lightest}}>0.030$ eV for NO and $m_{\text{lightest}}>0.196$ eV and $m_{\text{lightest}}>0.016$ eV for IO, for the very disfavoured and the disfavoured regions respectively.
-We conclude then that both fits in TABLE \ref{fitresults model1} are in the disfavoured region.
+We conclude then that only the fit for NO in TABLE \ref{fitresults A4} is outside the disfavoured region.

 For NO, there are some points compatible with the $1\sigma$ ranges of the observables other than $\theta_{12}$ (which is, as already said, always near the upper $3\sigma$ limit).
 These points were plotted with a darker red color.
 For IO, at least one of the other observables is incompatible with its $1\sigma$ region, hence only the $3\sigma$ compatible points are shown for IO.
 Both mass orderings have points outside the disfavoured region, although the non-disfavoured region for IO is smaller.
 The minimum values considering the $3\sigma$ ranges are